SioKCronin/website/content/_index.md

+I am a software engineer with a love for machine learning, data engineering, and mathematics.
+One of the greatest joys in my life has been the cultivation of a robust and dynamic intellectual garden that bares the traces of my passions, values, ponderings, and dialogues with so many others.
+This site is my attempt to document my favorite paths through my garden.
-I am a software engineer with a love for machine learning, data engineering, and data experience design.
-I began my career in cognitive neuroscience research, and have spent the past three years contracting at startups and collaborating on open source ML projects, including SwarmOpt and PySwarms.
-Here is a smattering of my musings, including my math, engineering, and design notes.
+I began my career in cognitive neuroscience research, and after several years working as a contemoprary dancer and composer, I had an epiphany that led me to pure math, software engineering, and humanitarian projects.
+I have since contracted at startups and collaborated on open source swarm intelligence projects, including SwarmOpt and PySwarms.
 Drop me a line, and let's nerd out!